 Storage Security Rules, as mentioned above, allow you to provide restraints specified to each user.
 Don’t overlook the importance of this setup.

-By integrating Firebase’s own authentication methods, you can set up the conditions for when users are allowed to upload their own profile photos.
+By integrating Firebase’s authentication methods, you can set up the conditions for when users are allowed to upload their profile photos.
 You can also set up standards for limiting when anyone is allowed to even view it.

 A Firebase Database is a Smart Solution

 If you’re already using Firebase for development or considering a switch, you’d be advised to consider a Firebase database as a choice for storing data.
-Not only do you get a whole lot of features, but also its scalability makes for a future-proof solution like few others.
+Not only do you get a whole lot of features, but also its scalability makes for a future-proof solution like a few others.